web analytics

 Welcome to the Klickitat Trail Conservancy (KTC), a 501(c)(3) nonprofit organization dedicated to the preservation and promotion of the 31-mile Klickitat Trail, a rail trail in Washington state, in the heart of the Columbia River Gorge.

-UPDATE on SWALE CANYON closure during trail upgrades:
+SWALE CANYON closure during trail upgrades:

 Start date of closure: June 21, 2024

-End date of closure: April 1, 2025
+Approximate end date of closure: April 1, 2025

 Swale Canyon is a unique resource and upgrades such as decking and railings on the many trestles, removal of debris piles, and placement of gravel in the many sections of the trail where the original railroad ballast rock made travel difficult.
 Significantly, the debris piles removed from Swale Canyon are anticipated to be utilized in the pending Suburbia Bridge replacement project.